cailleach1310/ares-economy-plugin/readme.md

 * Webportal-side economy management page that shows current economy limits and economy blocks (visible for admin alone).
 On this page, admin can set an economy block on a player and also reset limits on players.
 * A daily cron job checks current economy blocks on players and removes those that have expired.
 It sends a mail notification to players and creates a block expiry job for admin.
 * Achievements are awarded for setting a limit or for completing a financial transaction for the first time.
-* For transparency's sake, a special route to show the configured factors and modifiers, similar to the system pages that show groups and fs3skills.
+* A factors route for the website to show the configured factors and modifiers, similar to the system pages that show groups and fs3skills.

 ## Screenshots